Taylor Smyth turns a cookie-cutter condo into one with a lot of edge

 And challenging the assumption that galley kitchens are cramped, a two-sided breakfast bar and parallel countertops are separated by what Taylor calls a “critical dimension” – allowing team cooking, spectatorship and room to mingle during a party.

-As a redesign, it’s proof that 116 square metres can work as hard, functionally, as a storeyed home – with the right vision.
+As a renovation, it’s proof that 116 square metres in a condo can work as hard, functionally, as a storeyed home – with the right vision.
 Low-to-the-ground furnishings and select artworks round out the space: a splash of colour here, a hit of texture there.
 But generally, it’s the architecture that shines.
 As Taylor notes, “It’s a space that speaks for itself – you don’t need a lot of embellishments.”